 Oil lubricant: properties, advantages and disadvantages

-Advantages of chain oil
+Advantages of oil for chains

 -